ferrocyante/Arcline/README.md

 ## 🌶️ Stable Release Coming Soon! ##

  **CSS UPLOADED IS NOT OF STABLE RELEASE**  it is of beta , waiting for tab folders to get implemented on zen for stable release
+_Please see bottom of readme for simple installation._
 ## Stable Release Features

 - **URL-bar** with custom scaling animations